|Nutritional Guidelines (per serving)|

 Remove the cooked cauliflower with a slotted spoon to the paper towel-lined pan to drain and repeat with the remaining cauliflower.

-Serve the fried cauliflower as-is or with a dipping sauce.
-My family likes them with mayonnaise and lemon wedges on the side.
+- Serve the fried cauliflower as-is or with a dipping sauce, or with mayonnaise and lemon wedges on the side.